Master of Arts in Counseling Psychology with specializations in Somatic Psychology and Transpersonal Psychology

 Central to the program is the perspective that holistic learning occurs both cognitively and experientially – i.e., only through knowing oneself can the therapist obtain the clarity, compassion, and wisdom necessary to help others.
 The curriculum therefore places significant emphasis upon the student’s self-exploration and personal growth along with critical thinking and the acquisition of clinical skills.

-Students in the Master of Arts in Counseling Psychology – Holistic program must select from one of four specializations:
+Students in the Master of Arts in Counseling Psychology – Holistic program must select from one of the following specializations:

-- Holistic Studies (an integration of somatic and transpersonal psychologies) [Offered at JFK University's Campbell campus]
+-Holistic Studies (an integration of somatic and transpersonal psychologies) (admits fall quarter only)

-The three-year program is divided into three areas of emphasis:
+Each program is designed for completion in three years and is divided into three areas of emphasis:

 The curriculum encompasses core courses in holistic studies, basic counseling skills, diagnosis and assessment; marriage and family counseling courses; and courses in the student’s chosen specialization.
-Students complete a yearlong supervised trainee-ship at the school’s Center for Holistic Counseling in Oakland, JFK University’s Community Counseling Centers in Sunnyvale, or an approved community-based site.
+Students complete a yearlong supervised trainee-ship at the University’s Center for Holistic Counseling in Oakland, Sunnyvale Community Counseling Center, or an approved community-based site.

-JFK University is accredited by the Western Association of Schools and Colleges (WASC).
-The University is an approved participant in the Yellow Ribbon Program for veterans.
+John F. Kennedy University is accredited by the Western Association of Schools and Colleges (WASC).
+Accreditation entitles the University to participate in federal student financial aid programs.
+The University is approved for veterans’ training.